 TGaz editor: Modify the paragraph in P22L24-28 as shown below:

 EDCA based exchange of Fine Timing Measurement frames where location estimates are based on Time of Departure and Time of Arrival of the exchanged FTM frames and their corresponding acknowledgements.
-When the negotiated FTM session is over DMG, security parameters can be negotiated to ensure that the measurement exchange is executed with the intended peer.
+When the negotiated FTM session is over EDMG (#3915), security parameters can be negotiated to ensure that the measurement exchange is executed with the intended peer.